ayomidewip/web/README.md

 ### Development Server Issues
 1. Clear `node_modules` and reinstall: `rm -rf node_modules && npm install`
 2. Clear browser cache and localStorage
-3. Check port 8083 is not in use by another application
+3. Check port 8088 is not in use by another application
+4. Verify Vite config in `vite.config.js`

 ## 🤝 Contributing

-This is a demonstration project showcasing advanced React theming patterns.
+Contributions are welcome!
 The architecture can be adapted for production applications requiring:
 - Dynamic theme switching
 - Consistent design systems
 - Component libraries with theme support
 - Responsive, mobile-first design
+- Backend integration with authentication

 ## 📄 License

-This project serves as a reference implementation for advanced React theming systems and component architecture patterns.
+See [LICENSE.md](./LICENSE.md) for license information.

 ---

-**Start exploring**: Run `npm run dev` and visit `http://localhost:8083` to see all components and themes in action!
+**Start exploring**: Run `npm run dev` and visit `http://localhost:8088` to see all components and themes in action!